hkad98/mindsdb-gooddata-integration/README.md

-# MindsDB Integration With GoodData Using Headless BI Layer
+# How To Maintain ML-Analytics Cycle With Headless BI?

-This repository belongs to the medium article [MindsDB Integration With GoodData Using Headless BI Layer]().
+This repository belongs to the medium article [How To Maintain ML-Analytics Cycle With Headless BI?]().

 For the step-by-step tutorial, please, follow [tutorial file](TUTORIAL.md).